Jelly-RDF/jelly-rdf.github.io/docs/conformance/rdf-reports.md

 - The [**report table**](#report-table), which provides a comparative overview of test outcomes across all submitted implementations.
 - The [**available reports**](#available-reports) section, which lists implementation metadata (name, version, developer, assertor, and issue date) together with compliance statistics.

-Note that implementations are not required to submit all features of Jelly-RDF.
+Note that implementations are not required to cover all features of Jelly-RDF.
 In particular, you will find that many implementations do not support:

 - The GRAPHS physical type for serialization (to Jelly).
 The GRAPHS type is considered legacy, and using the QUADS type is recommended instead.
 - Generalized RDF (e.g., triples with literals in subject position).
 Many RDF libraries do not support this feature.